-List Gallery director Andrea Packard organized the current List Gallery exhibition, Spatial Recollections, as a resource for both students on campus and those studying remotely.
+In August 2020, List Gallery director Andrea Packard organized and installed Spatial Recollections, as a resource for both students on campus and those studying remotely.
 Curated during a pandemic that has highlighted social divisions and shifting attitudes toward labor, shared spaces, and the environment, the exhibition features diverse artists who model craftsmanship, civic engagement, and innovation.
 Calling attention to masterworks that are usually installed in College offices or storage rooms, Spatial Recollections offers a glimpse of Swarthmore’s often-hidden artistic landscape.

 Works selected from Swarthmore's historical collection include masterworks by Benjamin West, James Peale, Thomas Birch, Alexander Frazer the Younger, Daniel Garber, Frederick Childe Hassam, Robert Henri, and Mildred Bunting Miller.
 The outer room of the List Gallery features 23 works in varied media by 20th Century innovators such as Romare Bearden, Gee's Bend quilter Mary Lee Bendolph, and the seminal ceramic artist, Robert Turner, who graduated from Swarthmore in 1936.
 The installation also highlights the talents of established artists working in varied media including a painting by Donald Teskey, prints by Orit Hofshi and Daniel Heyman, and photographs by Judy Glickman Lauder and Bruce Cratsley '66.
 In addition to Turner, notable ceramic artists include Professor of Art Syd Carpenter, David MacDonald, Chris Staley, Ellen Shankin, Kevin Snipes, and Donna Polseno.
 One of many outstanding works on display is a sculptural ceramic vessel by Alex Anderson, a 2013 graduate of Swarthmore and a rising star in the contemporary art scene.

 Any exhibition of works from a permanent collection would not be possible without myriad acts of generosity and leadership—qualities we need to nurture now more than ever.
-Spatial Recollections and the forthcoming exhibition catalog are made possible by the Kaori Kitao Endowment for the List Gallery, the Donald J. Gordon Visiting Artist Fund, and the generosity of Joan Gordon.
+Spatial Recollections and the accompanying online website are made possible by the Kaori Kitao Endowment for the List Gallery and the generosity of Joan Gordon.